jonathan-nobrega/installation-schedule/README.md

 ## Testing the app

-Some testing cenarios were drawn using Jest:
+Some testing cenarios were made using Jest:

 ```bash
 ## installing node modules